 2. Smog (Legend Of Zelda: Oracle Of Ages)

 I love Oracle Of Ages, but I was genuinely at a loss for how horribly designed and unpolished this boss is.
 Smog tries to be a puzzle boss that utilizes the game's cane item, which can be used to place boxes wherever you want.
 In each phase, Smog splits himself into a bunch of small clouds that move along a wall.
 You need to place boxes to unite the clouds so you can land a hit.
 You can only have one box out at a time and if a Smog cloud is left without a wall to attach itself to, it will poof and respawn on the wall it started at.
 Eventually, you'll have to start making bridges by slowly placing blocks, and it is incredibly easy for a Smog cloud to just not sense the block and disappear, resetting all your progress.
 As a whole, this fight just feels really finicky and unreliable, and it can be quite easy to accidentally offset the clouds from each other making it even more difficult to get them to collide.
-It's really the kind of fight you need to place yourself to realize how bad it is, it's so uncharacteristically clunky for a Nintendo game, and especially a Zelda game, that I'm almost in disbelief that it actually exists.
+It's really the kind of fight you need to play yourself to realize how bad it is, it's so uncharacteristically clunky for a Nintendo game, and especially a Zelda game, that I'm almost in disbelief that it actually exists.

 1. Boobeam Trap (Mega Man 2)